kin3tik/Synonymiser/README.md

-Synonymizer
+Synonymiser
 ===========

 ##Description

-Takes a text input from the user and returns it with each word replaced by a synonym.
+Takes text input from the user and returns it with each word replaced by a synonym.

 ##Usage

-When run the user will be prompted to enter some text to 'synonymize'.
-Once entered, a 'synonymized' version of the text will be returned.
+When run the user will be prompted with `>>`.
+Once some text is entered and the user has pressed `enter`, a 'synonymized' version of the text will be returned.

 ###Example